OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadTableFromDataStore/ReadTableFromDataStore.md

 a generic database datastore can be used.
 For example, use a generic database datastore to read data from a Microsoft Access database.
-This command is useful when the database can provide results with a simple query and tight integration with TSTool is not required or has not been implemented via an application programming interface (API).
+This command is useful when the database can provide results with a simple query and tight integration with StateDMI is not required or has not been implemented via an application programming interface (API).
 The query can be specified in the following ways: